xdamman/blog/posts/github-sponsor-donation.md

 # Donations/sponsoring for your github repo

+This is the fourth blog post in my [office hours series](Brussels-office-hours-January-2014).
+This one is about [Jeroen Tiebout](http://twitter.com/jeroentbt).
+He wants to help open source projects get donations.

 ![](public/img/github-repo-sponsored-by.png)

 I'm a big fan of Github.
 It's a fantastic platform to work together on code.
 And I believe that it can grow much bigger than it is today if they can reach outside of the hacker community (which is their [ITM](initial-target-market)) (that's a topic for another blog post.)